Bias Education and Response

 All reports submitted via the Bias Incident Report form are reviewed by the staff Dean of Students Office who will determine a a facilitator in the process.
 In the facilitator role, the staff initially assess what is reported and communicates with various campus leadership that 1) an incident has happened, 2) connect students to immediate campus resources, 3) gathers additional information if possible and 4) refer cases to campus leadership for recommendations on response.
 Please note it is not the role of the facilitator to issue public statements or determine conduct processes.
 Those responses are determined by campus leadership.

-Resources, support, and educational interventions are primary response steps through the capacity of the Center for Diversity and Inclusion.
-When appropriate, Campus Police is also contacted to support incident or hate crime investigation.
-Based on the incident reported, the Center for Diversity and Inclusion will identify strategies for response.
-This may include referring reports to: the Dean of Students in the event of a potential policy violation, the Office of the Vice President of Academic Affairs when incidents involve faculty and to Human Resources when incidents involve staff.
+Resources, support, and educational interventions are primary response steps for students through the Dean of Students Office.
+Resources, support, and educational interventions for employees are offered by the Office of the Vice President of Academic Affairs or Human Resources.
+When appropriate, the Davidson College Police Department are also contacted to support incident or hate crime investigation.
+Based on the incident reported, the appropriate campus office will identify strategies for response.
+This may include referring reports to: the Student Accountability Process in the event of a potential policy violation, the Office of the Vice President of Academic Affairs when incidents involve faculty, and to Human Resources when incidents involve staff.

 All reports are treated with privacy, discretion and in accordance with federal and campus guidelines.
 Any personal information obtained during the response process will be subject to disclosure only to the extent required by law, or as required for the college to respond appropriately.
 In instances where bias incidents or hate crimes require a campus-wide communication, any impacted individual or groups will be in communication with campus administrators to determine how to balance confidentiality and with transparency.